FlotterCodername/superelixier-updater/docs/Adding Apps.md

 gist = "Oneliner description"  # string, optional
 ```

+Currently, categories are:

+"Audio & Video", "Developer Tools", "Emulators", "Gaming", "Network Tools", "Security", "Utilities" and "Other".

 ### ``local`` section
 This section describes how the updater should interact with the app's folder.
 ```toml